 I use that once in a while, and I have a custom-made SSL compressor, I have a Waves L2.
 I have the big Sontec EQ, the mastering one, and I have the smaller GML type from Sontec which is much more vibey, and I use the SPL EQ which is very much like a Pultec with a big-ass bottom end and a big wide sound; and I have two EQP-1A Pultecs in mint condition.
 I have a lot of processing.

 What about your digital side?

-I have a Weiss digital console that has de-essing, and six bands of eq, and the Pyramix has eqs and compressors that sound amazing and most people don’t even know about.
+I have a Weiss digital console that has de-essing, and six bands of EQ, and the Pyramix has EQs and compressors that sound amazing and most people don’t even know about.
 I have the Slate Digital tape plug-in and mastering plug-in on my system that’s really good.

 Some mastering engineers are either all analog or all digital…

-Some analog stuff sounds really good, and there is a cost-versus-effectiveness to analog recording that’s beyond a lot of people’s means; and the digital stuff has gotten really good.
+Some analog stuff sounds really good, but there is a cost-versus-effectiveness to analog recording that’s beyond a lot of people’s means; and the digital stuff has gotten really good.
 The plug-ins are great and you can blend both worlds really well.